Past activities

 ALICE is a heavy ion detector at the LHC, the Large Hadron Collider CERN at CERN in Geneva.

 In this Collaboration at present I am involved in different topics.
 One is the study of cosmic ray muons with the Alice detectors, to determine with a great precision their properties (like momentum, positive to negative muon ratio, and so on).
-At present some colleagues from Torino and the University of Puebla (Mexico) and me developed analyses and simulations which allowed us to analyze the data collected till now.
-These analyses, whose results were published in an international physics review, will be applied to the future data too.
+At present some colleagues from Torino and the University of Puebla (Mexico) and me developed analyses and simulations which allowed us to analyze the data collected during Run 1 (2009-2012).
+The results of this analysis were published in an international physics review.
+A second article with the data fo Run 2 (2015-2018) is in preparation.

 The second argument is in the area of the GRID project, which has the aim of creating networks of computers to deal with the huge amount of data the LHC experiments will collect.
 Similar problems are present also in other research fields, such as Meteorology (and in general the Earth observation by satellite), Biomedicine, and other areas where it is necessary to store and analyse great amounts of data.
 No single research centre is or will be able to do that by itself, so innovative computing tools are needed.
-In particular at the moment I am managing a computing farm, composed by four servers, about 40 clients and some disk servers, used to produce simulated events.
-At the beginning the AliEn software was used as a central manager; now the farm is exploited by local users only (the current farm status can be checked here).
+In particular I managed a computing farm (which included four servers, about 40 clients and some disk servers) used to produce simulated events.
+Since 2017 this physical farm was gradually dismantled and replaced with a virtual farm dynamically employing resources from the Torino cluster, Since the very beginning I contributed to the configuration of this new farm, and to this day I follow its maintenance.
+Moreover since October 2023 I was appointed as National Manager of the Computing Resources for the Italian part of the ALICE Collaboration.

-I am also the person in charge of handling the geometry description of the Inner Tracking System (ITS) in the Offline group (dealing with the development of the experiment simulation and analysis software).
-I organize the working group developing the ITS description, and I personally take care of the code for the Silicon Drift Detector (SDD).
-Currently I am also member of the working group involved in the check, along with the detector experts, of the differences between real an simulated data due to possible discrepancies in the description of the innermost detectors
+I was also the person in charge of handling the geometry description of the previous Inner Tracking System (ITS) in the Offline group (dealing with the development of the experiment simulation and analysis software).
+I organized the working group developing the ITS description, and I personally took care of the code for the Silicon Drift Detector (SDD).

-As an extension of this activity, since 2011 I am also a member of the working group designing an Upgrade of the ITS.
-A replacement of the current ITS with an upgraded version of the same is planned, which guarantee better performances.
+As an extension of this activity, since 2011 I am also a member of the working group which designed an Upgrade of the ITS.
 Besides developing software myself, I organized the activities of a working group devoted to the geometry description of the new ITS.
 Currently I take care of the geometry code and organize the work of those members who actually develop it.